-A lot of people might incorrectly assume that this is pretty much it when it comes to choice in the United States.
+Many of you are likely familiar with the so-called “Big Four” wireless service providers of Verizon, AT&T, T-Mobile, and Sprint.
+A lot of people might assume that this is pretty much all there is when it comes to carrier choice in the US.
 That couldn’t be further from the truth.

-Most of the top-tier carriers, though, offer their own prepaid services with different rate plans, phone selection, and support.
-Let’s take a look at one of them in particular: AT&T Prepaid.
+Most of the top-tier carriers offer their own prepaid services with different rate plans, phone selection, and support.
+Let’s take a look at AT&T Prepaid.

-AT&T Prepaid, formerly known as GoPhone, operates in the US using the same network as the tier-one brand and, for the most part, provides nearly identical coverage.
+Once known as GoPhone, AT&T Prepaid operates in the US using the same network as its tier-one brand and, for the most part, provides nearly identical coverage.
 One key difference is that there is no third party coverage in pockets of states such as Nevada, Utah, Wyoming, Nebraska.

 AT&T Prepaid features include no annual contract, no credit check, and easy activation.

 AT&T Prepaid rate plans let subscribers go month-to-month with no long-term agreement or cancellation fees.
 Moreover, it does not charge for going over your allotted data; you receive “throttled” 2G speeds on data for the remainder of the bill cycle.

 The prices shown below are with automatic bill payment, or AutoPay.
 Rate plans may vary based on limited-time promotions.

 - $30/month: Unlimited Talk and Text with 1GB of high-speed data

 - $40/month: Unlimited Talk and Text with 8GB high-speed data